tingerrr/typst-test/docs/book/src/guides/test-sets.md

 > Select all tests which are not marked ignore and are inside a module starting with `foo-`, include also the test `bar/baz`.

-Trying to describe this relationship using options on the command line would be cumbersome, error prone and, depending on the options present, impossible.
+Trying to describe this relationship using options on the command line would be cumbersome, error prone and, depending on the options present, impossible. [^ref]

 ## Default Test Sets
 Many operations take either a set of tests as positional arguments, which are matched exactly, or a test set expression.